 The next lines present a moment of peace and beauty that is then (once again) disrupted by a reminder that the woman does not own her own flesh (nor of course does the speaker).
 She sits, and maybe she allows “you” to touch her.
 If she does, that still does not make her a “landowner.”

-In the next set of lines the speaker makes very clear that the woman does not own her own body.
+In the next set of lines, the speaker makes it very clear that the woman does not own her own body.
 The corporations who sell and pay for the information rights to the human genome do.
 Her “breast’s / curve has a patent.”
 Buying and selling human information has become the hobby of “bankers.”
 The speaker states that they got tired of dealing in gold.

 The metaphor comparing a woman’s body (or as should be included, a man’s) to occupied land continues on.
 Roberts’ speaker acknowledges the fact that she is called “your America” by the unknown listener.
 This is “too right,” he states.
 She is very similar to the “wilderness” and “prairies” of the United States and how their once wild foundations have been “carved up into real estate.”